invntio/easybooks/CONTRIBUTING.md

 ## Licensing

-Inventio is licensed under the MIT License.
+Invntio is licensed under the MIT License.
 By contributing to this project, you agree to license your contributions under the same license.

 ## Contributor Terms

-Thank you for your interest in Inventio open source project.
+Thank you for your interest in Invntio open source project.
 By providing a contribution (new or modified code, other input, feedback or suggestions etc.) you agree to these Contributor Terms.

 You confirm that each of your contributions has been created by you and that you are the copyright owner.
 You also confirm that you have the right to provide the contribution to us and that you do it MIT License.

-If you want to contribute something that is not your original creation, you may submit it to Inventio separately from any contribution, including details of its source and of any license or other restriction (such as related patents, trademarks, agreements, etc.).
+If you want to contribute something that is not your original creation, you may submit it to Invntio separately from any contribution, including details of its source and of any license or other restriction (such as related patents, trademarks, agreements, etc.).

 Please also note that the project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that they are welcoming places for everyone to contribute.
-By participating in Inventio open source project, you agree to keep to the Contributor Code of Conduct.
+By participating in Invntio open source project, you agree to keep to the Contributor Code of Conduct.